allieglotfelty/running-plan/README.md

-# Run Holmes
+# Run Planner
 ![alt text](https://github.com/allieglotfelty/running-plan/blob/master/README/run_holmes_homepage.png?raw=true "Homepage")

 # Description
-Run Holmes helps users reach their running goals.
+Run Planner helps users reach their running goals.
 The application uses a unique algorithm, backed by research from thought-leaders in the running community, to develop a mileage-based training plan.
 Users can download their plan as an excel doc from the homepage or create an account to take advantage of several accountability features.
 Once logged-in, users can mark off completed runs and track their progress on the runner dashboard.
 They can also sign-up for reminders via SMS or email, and add running workouts directly to their Google Calendars.
-With Run Holmes, users have all of the tools and motivation needed to meet and exceed their running goals.
+With Run Planner, users have all of the tools and motivation needed to meet and exceed their running goals.

 # Technologies